-While many parents might tell you that responding to the cries of your baby all the time will actually make them spoiled, this kind of notion is false.
+While many parents might tell you that responding to your baby’s cries all the time will actually make them spoiled, this kind of notion is false.

 This is because they know that as they grow up, they always have a secure relationship to bank on, or to fall back on, which is the love from their mother.

 Be Involved In Your Baby’s Playtime

-Especially when your baby starts to play a little bit more (usually a part of a typical 4 month old development), it’s also up to you to be more involved in your baby’s playtime.
+Especially when your baby starts to play a little bit more (usually a part of a typical 4-month-old development (Pathways)), it’s also up to you to be more involved in your baby’s playtime.

 All you’ve got to do is to be there in the little things.

-- Cheer your baby on as they rollover.
+Cheer your baby on as they roll over.

-- Start reading simple books to your baby.
+Start reading simple books to your baby.

-- Stay inside the play fence and play with simple, soft toys.
+Stay inside the play fence and play with simple, soft toys.

-- Hold him and smile to him.
+Hold him and smile at him.